 2. Chia Seeds: Have you tried them?
-They’ve only become popular in the past 10 years or so, but have actually been around for a really long time – dating back to the Mayan and Aztec days.
-Adding 1-3 Tablespoons of these little guys will significantly bump up the Omega-3 fat, fiber and protein content of your drink.
+Chia seeds have popular in the past 10 years or so, but have actually been around for a really long time – dating back to the Mayan and Aztec days.
+Adding 1-2 Tablespoons of these nutrient dense seeds will significantly bump up the Omega-3 fatty acids, fiber and protein content of your drink.
 They blend nicely and will give more bulk and creaminess to an otherwise thin smoothie.
+No chia seeds?
+We also love hemp hearts and ground flax for a boost of healthy fat.
 Check out this Chocolate Chia Smoothie from Gimme Some Oven.

 3. Almond Butter or Peanut Butter: High in protein and healthy fats, adding nut butter to your smoothie is a sure fire way to bump up the nutrients.
 One Tablespoon will give you 8 grams of unsaturated fat and 4 grams of protein.
 Both protein and fat slow digestion of carbohydrates and absorption of glucose.
 This keeps you feeling full for hours instead of just minutes.
 Try this Blueberry Almond Smoothie from Hummusapien.

 4. Plain Greek Yogurt: It’s an amazing source of protein, at 8 grams per half cup.
 The protein in a smoothie helps slow down your body’s absorption of sugars, which will provide a longer lasting, steadier source of energy (rather than a spike in energy also known as a sugar rush).
 Choosing a plain variety of Greek yogurt rather than a sweetened one is a good idea, because the fruit in your beverage will provide enough sweetness on its own.
+Don’t eat dairy?
+Try adding a slice of tofu or Siggi’s plant based yogurt in replace of yogurt.
 Here’s a great Banana Bread Smoothie recipe from Gimme Some Oven.

 5. Protein Powder: While I’m all for eating real food most of the time, a high-quality protein powder made from whole food ingredients with no added sugars is also a great way to put more substance into your smoothie.
-I recommend either an organic whey protein powder like this one, or if you want to keep it vegan, organic brown rice or hemp seed powder like this one.
-I’m loving the looks of this Layered Mixed-Berry Green Power Smoothie from Whole and Heavenly Oven.
+I recommend either an organic whey protein powder like this one, or if you want to keep it vegan, organic brown rice and pea protein or hemp seed powder like this one.
+I’m loving the looks of this Peach Protein Smoothie from The Lemon Bowl.